PhilippSchuette/PackagingTest/README.rst

 how to call ``cdef public`` functions declared and defined in a .pyx file into a custom C library (c.f. `extension1.pyx`, `hello.c`, `hello.h`, `module3.py`).

+**Cython is now a hard dependency; any user has to have Cython installed on their system**

 -------------
 PyPI Workflow
 -------------